jcsoo/CarND-Vehicle-Detection/writeup.md

 sample of those same subsets.
 The example was modified to support the use of the same classifier, scaler, and feature spec dictionary as the trainer and `search_windows`.

+For this technique, the main experimentation that I performed was with the `scale` parameter which controls how the image should be resized.
+Scales of [1.0, 1.5, and 2.0] seemed to work well as well as simply [1.0, 2.0].

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?